-21.- Do you agree with the option to support the work of the standard setting board with an expanded professional technical staff?
+21. Do you agree with the option to support the work of the standard setting board with an expanded professional technical staff?
 Are there specific skills that a new standard setting board should look to acquire?

 We agree in principles with having an expanded professional technical staff to support the Board(s).
-The Board members should not be directly involved in the drafting of the standards, and should rather devote most of their time to research, public consultations and discussions with their colleagues.
+The Board members should not be directly involved in the drafting of the standards, and should rather devote most of their time to discussions within the Board, but also to research, public consultations and outreaches.

 However, the Board(s) should remain in command of each active project and each member should take full responsibility for the standards on which he/she will cast a vote; this goes much beyond setting the strategic direction for the projects.

-To constitute such staff, there may be a need for a mix of permanent technical staff and staff seconded by the firms or the professional institutes.
+To constitute such staff, there may be a need for a mix of permanent technical staff and staff seconded by the audit firms or the professional institutes.
 Their experience and relevance must be up to date and their skills would depend of the scope of the Board's activities and of its work program.

-22.- Permanent staff should be directly employed by the board?
+22. Do you agree that permanent staff should be directly employed by the board?